 Q. Is a heat pump the best solution for my home?

-A. Yes, heat pumps are one of the best home heating options for residents of Victoria as our moderate climate means they’re highly efficient to run.
-Installing a heat pump will help you save money on your home heating bills, clean the air in your home, and dehumidify your home in hot summer months.
+A. Yes, heat pumps are one of the best home heating options for residents of Victoria and Vancouver Island.
+Our moderate climate lends itself to having your system work very efficiently for your home.
+Installing a heat pump will help you save money on your home heating bills, clean the air in your home and dehumidify your home in hot summer months.

 Q. Do I need ductwork to have a heat pump in my home?